SoftwareAG/cumulocity-lora/web/1016/lora-package/README.md

 It is intended to be installed in devicemanagement application only.

 This plugin requires the microservice feature enabled on your tenant to work.
-If you're on a trial tenant please contact your sales contact to do so, or contact support on Empower.
+If you're on a trial tenant please contact your sales representative to do so, or contact support on Empower.

-Once microservice feature is enabled, please install the github-proxy microservice that can be downloaded from this URL: https://github.com/SoftwareAG/cumulocity-lora/releases/download/v0.30/github-proxy.zip
+Once microservice feature is enabled, please install the github-proxy microservice that can be downloaded from this URL: https://github.com/SoftwareAG/cumulocity-lora/releases/latest/download/github-proxy.zip

 When the github-proxy microservice is installed, just go to devicemanagement application, then to lora/config menu.
 From there just select the microservices you want to install on your tenant.